c18t/boilerplate-go-cli/README.md

 #### Using GitHub Codespaces

-1. Click "Use this template" on the project page and select "Open in a codespace".
+1. Click "Use this template" on this project page and select "Open in a codespace".
 2. Follow the steps in the Codespaces environment to set up your development environment.
 3. Once set up, proceed to the "Setup Container Workspace" section below.